jpswade/jpswade.github.io/_posts/2017/2017-10-06-reviewing-code.md

 It's always a good idea to get sponsorship and consult with your peers before you set standards and share them.
 Make sure you have people to support you in what you're trying to do.

-If you don't now where to start, start by just talking about your idea with your peers.
+If you don't know where to start, start by just talking about your idea with your peers.
 Then could write an objective article which outlines all the information you've gathered.

 ## Tooling up